 Mt.
-Davidson is not only the highest geographic point on the world famous San Francisco skyline (the peak with the cross on top through and to the left of the Bay Bridge above and covered with snow below) and home to the Annual Easter Sunrise Service 2013, but offers an insiders view of the development of the city, California, and the westward expansion of the United States from its heart West of Twin Peaks.
+Davidson is not only the highest geographic point (938ft.) on the world famous San Francisco skyline (the forested peak to the left of the Bay Bridge above, and covered with snow below) and home to the Mount Davidson Cross and the Annual Easter Sunrise Service 2023, but offers an insiders view of the development of the city, California, and the westward expansion of the United States from its heart West of Twin Peaks.

 The California Supreme Court overturned Sutro’s will of his land to charity and granted the appraiser of his estate, A.S.
 Baldwin, the right to develop the area around Mount Davidson into new residential neighborhoods.
 He and his fellow developers used a variety of warm and sunny advertising methods to get people to come from downtown San Francisco out to the foggy outside lands west of Twin Peaks.
 Behrend Joost called his new development Sunnyside.
 A.S.
 Baldwin built trails up to the top of the renamed Mount Davidson which inspired YMCA Director George Decatur to organize a sunrise Easter event there in 1923.
 Urban Realty Company built the world’s largest sundial to get publicity for their development of Ingleside Terraces.
 Miraloma Park had a home called Sunshine Gables.